This blog may contain affiliate links. Read our disclosure policy for more info.

 Costa Rica is a paradise for adrenalin junkies, and it’s a well-known destination for adventure activities like whitewater rafting, ATVing, and caving!
 But, in fact, one of the best things to do in Costa Rica is ziplining!

-Yep, Costa Rica is considered an expert in canopy (aka treetop) ziplines especially, and when you consider that most of the nation’s wildlife and birdlife live high up in the trees, this thrilling sport is a no-brainer to try out the next time you’re in Costa Rica!
+Yep, Costa Rica is considered an expert in canopy (aka treetop) ziplines especially, and when you consider that most of the nation’s wildlife and birdlife live high up in the trees.
+I personally love a good zip line so this thrilling sport is a no-brainer to try out the next time you’re in Costa Rica!

 This is the best guide on the internet to the best places to go ziplining in Costa Rica!
 Plus, I’ve detailed the best tours here (how much they cost and how long they last) and listed some essential tips to know before booking a ziplining experience here!